What is it?

 Where did it come from?

-Yes, you’ve guessed it, America.
+Yep, you guessed it, America.
 Black Friday follows Thanksgiving, which is the fourth Thursday of November.
-Whilst Black Friday isn’t a public holiday, many companies and schools in the US are closed, resulting in an increase of shoppers.
+Whilst Black Friday isn’t a public holiday, many companies and schools in the US are closed, meaning an increase in shoppers.
 Since the 2000’s it has been regarded as the start of the Christmas shopping period.

 So the name?
 Black Friday:

-Well there are a few theories, but it seems the name was first used in Philadelphia back in the early 60’s to describe the vast increase in traffic that occurred following Thanksgiving.
+Well there are a few theories, but it seems it was first used in Philadelphia back in the early 60’s to describe the vast increase in traffic that occurred after Thanksgiving.
 As time passed, it grew to be known as the time of the year when retailers had made enough sales to turn a profit, or end up “in the black”.
 We doubt this is the case now-a-days though!

 Black Friday in the UK:

-One of the first adopters of Black Friday in the UK was the electrical retailer Currys.
-Back in 2003, one of their London stores offered various Laptops and electrical devices for sale at less than £50.
+One of the first adopters of Black Friday in the UK was the electrical retailer Curry’s back in 2003, where one of their London stores sold various Laptops and electrical devices for under £50.
 It was popular, and things snowballed.
-Fast forward to 2014 and it’s popularity reached a point where it seemed that greed had taken over from the savvy shopper.
-As you may remember seeing on the news, many customers were actually fighting over discounted products!
-Madness!
-Interestingly because of this, ASDA chose not to participate in 2015 and are following suit again this year.
-It would seem that other retailers have learned from this too, hence now offering their Black Friday deals over the course of a week, rather than just the one day.
+Fast forward to 2014, it’s popularity was so great, that it seemed greed had taken over from the savvy shopper.
+Interestingly because of this, it seems ASDA won’t be taking part this year!

 Black Friday at Richards Builders Merchants:

 Here at Richards we offer the best prices all year round rather than on one specific day.
 Although we do think a reason is needed to lighten up Black Friday, which is why we’ve got a variety of Floodlights and Torches on offer!
-This, alongside our current Christmas tool range means we have something for everyone, especially with prices from just £2.99!!
-Click on the banner below to learn more.
+This, alongside our current Christmas offers means we have something for everyone, especially with prices from £2.99!!

 Until Next time,